tapilab/trials/README.md

 4. To launch the server, open http://localhost:5000 on the browser.

-5. Input the patient file, gender and age are required, biomarker is optional.
-Click "Go" to search.
+5. Input the patient file, gender and age are required, biomarker is optional:
+ For example, 33 year, female, biomarker: estrogen receptor Click "Go" to search.

 6. The info will be used as creating a patient object for searching query